radicle-dev/radicle.xyz/_pages/work.md

    In all cases it will be a predefined task, which will be explained by us to set you up for success.
    Of course we will answer your questions for clarification.
    We will provide payment for up to 10 hours of work spent on this task.
-   However, at a reduced rate of 50 € per hour.
+   However, at a reduced rate of 50 EUR per hour.
 3. If you have been posed with the task, the intent is that you work on it, and report back to us.
    Often times this will mean more interaction, for example getting a patch merged to one of our Git repositories.
 4. We invite you to a final chat, which concludes the application process.